insin/nwb/README.md

 Provides templates and preconfigured tools for developing:

 * React apps
-* React components
+* Reusable React components which will be published on npm
-* web modules - modules published on npm which are expected to be able to run in a browser as a dependency of a webapp.
+* web modules - modules published on npm which are expected to be able to run in a browser as a dependency of a webapp

 ## Install